beron-sop/FINAL-FASHION-WEBSITE/README.md

 All rights reserved to developer Mr. Yasser Dalouzi.

-This project was created using source code and a template from codeastro.com and revised by Group 6 Leader, Jane Sophie S. Beron.
+This project was created using source code and a template from codeastro.com and revised by Group 6.

 Due to the large number of files, I uploaded them in a zip file.
 I apologize for the inconvenience, the zip file needs to be extracted twice.
 Local server environment used: XAMPP (includes Apache, MySQL, PHP, and Perl)